OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Services that allow other applications to bind to them are called *bound services*.
 These services must provide an IBinder interface to clients.
 Developers use the Android Interface Descriptor Language (AIDL) to write interfaces for remote services.

-Servicemanager is a system daemon that manages the registration and lookup of system services.
+ServiceManager is a system daemon that manages the registration and lookup of system services.
 It maintains a list of name/Binder pairs for all registered services.
 Services are added with `addService` and retrieved by name with the static `getService` method in `android.os.ServiceManager`:

 Example in Java: